hamzaokd/Offside_detection/README.md

 1. Manually click the feets of all the players (manual, not intersting)
 2. Automatically getting the feet positions(what I wanted to achieve but a bit tricky)

+After using OpenCV functions, and a trained machine learning model, I've got the positions of the players.

 Identification of the players teams
 -----------------------------------